Isabel dos Santos: Prosecution for corruption, 2018-present

+In December 2023, she lost a legal battle in London’s High Court to prevent a freeze on up to £580 million ($733 million) of her assets.
+In January 2024 she was accused by the Angolan high court to have used "offshore companies, fraudulent invoices, forged documents and “exorbitant” salary raises to illegally pocket millions".

+On November 21, 2024, the British government sanctioned Isabel dos Santos.
+The British government froze her assets in the United Kingdom and banned Isabel Dos Santos from traveling to the country.

 Luanda Leaks, 2020

 On 19 January 2020 the International Consortium of Investigative Journalists (ICIJ) published a detailed report on how dos Santos amassed her wealth over the years.
 The report, based on information provided by corruption watchdog The Platform to Protect Whistleblowers in Africa – which it called Luanda Leaks – said she "made a fortune at the expense of the Angolan people".

 The night of 22 January, three days after the leaks, her personal wealth manager and private banking director Nuno Ribeiro da Cunha was found dead in the garage of his house.

+Personal life

+Dos Santos was married to Congolese businessman Sindika Dokolo, son of a millionaire from Kinshasa, Augustin Dokolo, and his Danish wife, Hanne Kruse.
+Sindika Dokolo died in a diving accident in Dubai in October 2020 at the age of 48.
+She lives in Dubai.

 Recognition

-She was recognized as one of the BBC's 100 women of 2015.
+She was recognized as one of the BBC's 100 Women of 2015.